yesitsPhoenix/Pax-Dei-Archives/MIGRATION_PLAN.md

 Move Pax Dei Archives from GitHub Pages to a Quart/Jinja application hosted behind the existing Cloudflared tunnel, while continuing to use Supabase for authentication and data.

-The first migration target is removing the static GitHub Pages layer so pages can render dynamic metadata server-side.
-This solves Discord embeds for commonly shared URLs such as `/publications`.
+The primary migration target is removing the static GitHub Pages hosting layer and moving the site as a whole to a backend-rendered app.
+Server-rendered metadata for share previews is an important benefit, but publications are not the only reason for the migration.

 ## Guiding Principles

 - Run the GitHub Pages site and the new Quart site in parallel until the Quart site reaches parity.
-- Keep Supabase authentication as-is during the first migration pass.
+- Keep Supabase authentication as-is during and after the migration.
+- Keep Supabase as the primary database and core data layer.
-- Keep browser-side Supabase reads/writes where they already work unless there is a clear reason to move them server-side.
+- Keep browser-side Supabase reads/writes where they already work.
+- Keep admin/editor writes browser-side unless a future security or validation need changes that decision.
 - Prefer clean canonical routes for the new site.
 - Prefer migrating directly to clean canonical routes instead of carrying old `.html` URLs forward.
 - Treat old URL redirects as optional, short-term convenience routes only when they prevent a known problem.
 - Migrate page-by-page instead of doing one large rewrite.
 - Use server-rendered Jinja layout pieces for header, footer, and metadata.
 - Make best-practice route/path updates during migration when they are low-risk.
+- Move toward cleaner backend static paths instead of keeping `frontend/www/` permanently.

 ## Proposed Canonical Routes